hrksingh/Spring-boot-microservices-demo/README.md

 -----
  🔴IMPORTANT🔴 🔥
   - Remember if your service cannot connect to internet or not avaiable to make api call it might be due SSL and TLS certificate issue.
-You can install this on via DockerFile to see example visit this [dockerfile](https://github.com/hrksingh/Spring-boot-microservices-demo/blob/main/Zuul/Dockerfile)
+You can install this via DockerFile to see example visit this [dockerfile](https://github.com/hrksingh/Spring-boot-microservices-demo/blob/main/Zuul/Dockerfile)

->❗ But If you are using own network it still may not connect, to solve this.
+❗ But If you are using your own network it still may not connect, to solve this.
 See this [topic ⬇](#enable-forwarding-from-docker-containers-to-the-outside-world)